-- (2) The Council must publish in a newspaper circulating in the council area a notice of its intention to declare a dog exercise area not less than 28 days before making the declaration. - (3) The Council must consider any response from members of the public to the notice mentioned in clause (2) before declaring the area to be a dog exercise area.
+- (2) The Council must publish on its website and in a newspaper circulating in the Council area a notice of its intention to declare a dog exercise area not less than 28 days before making the declaration. - (3) The Council must consider any response from members of the public who reside in the Council area to the notice mentioned in clause (2) before declaring the area to be a dog exercise area.